 Drowning is the second leading cause of injury death among children.
 Drowning is often swift, silent and occurs in as little as 30 seconds.
 In addition to adult supervision, life jackets are an important measure all Spokane County residents can take to prevent drowning – on lakes, rivers and in swimming pools.

-As recent news reports make clear, swimming and floating in open waters, especially on the Spokane River at higher stream flows, can be hazardous, especially for inexperienced swimmers who don’t use life jackets.
+Swimming and floating in open waters, such as the Spokane River at higher stream flows, can be hazardous, especially for inexperienced swimmers who don’t use life jackets.

 The Inland Northwest Drowning Prevention Coalition (INDPC) includes several local rescue organizations and other vested agencies that have joined efforts to share a common safety message—preventing future drownings is as simple as residents putting on their life jackets.
 It is a precaution that is as easy as buckling a seat belt.

 For more information about the coalition, call 509.324.1560, ext.
 4.

 Watch this video to learn more about what you can do to stay safe on the water, according to INDPC members.